SiliconLabs/platform_hardware_drivers/pir_ira_s210st01/README.md

 - EFR32MG12 Radio Board (BRD4162A)
 - Occupancy Sensor EXP board (BRD8030A)

+The driver should work with minimal porting on other series 1 EFM/EFR devices and with other PIR sensors having similar designs as the one on the Occupancy Sensor EXP board.

 ## Setup ##

 To test the PIR sensor, you need to connect the occupancy sensor EXP board to the Pearl Gecko STK/WSTK board through the expansion header.
 Then, you should program the MCU with the pir_simple.sls project.